StephMode/web-challenges/40_react-global-state/react-global-state_lights/README.md

   - [✅] make the Light comp work with the data of the sate

 - Change the `Lights` component to render the lights dynamically based on the array in state (`.map`).
 You'll need to pass the array down through props.
+  _My notes_:

-  _My notes_: the Light comp needs to receive the lights state _Action Items_:
+  - Light needs to render based on mapping the lights state to make use of the prop
+  - Hence, we also shouldn't need the ul in Lights anymore, _Action Items_:

   - [✅] set up prop structure so that the state gets drilled down